What We've Been Up To

 March 13–15, 20263-Day EventMIT Media Lab, Cambridge, MA

-MedTech for All traveled together to Boston to compete in the MIT Hacking Medicine Grand Hack — one of the world's premier healthcare hackathons.
-Our coordinators each joined a separate team across three tracks: Trauma & Rehabilitation, Virtual Diagnostic Interfaces, and Portable Health.
-Over three days at the MIT Media Lab, teams went from problem pitching and team formation to building prototypes, attending workshops on data platforms and pitching strategy, and presenting solutions to a panel of judges.
+MedTech for All traveled together to Boston for the MIT Hacking Medicine Grand Hack.
+Our coordinators spread across three tracks: Trauma & Rehabilitation, Virtual Diagnostic Interfaces, and Portable Health.
+Over three days at the MIT Media Lab, teams pitched problems, formed up, built prototypes, went to workshops, and presented to judges.

 Hackathon3 TracksMIT Media Lab